matloff/cdparcoord/README.md

 <img src="vignettes/PE2.png" alt="n1" width="800"/>

 Again, there is a range for each occupation.
-However, looking at the more-frequent lines, the blue and yellow ones, occupations 141 and 102 seem to pay more.
-(More on this point below.)
-And if so, that seems to be bad news for the women, as there appears to a be slight tendency for the women to be more concentrated in occupations 101 and 100.
+However, looking at the more-frequent lines, occupation 102 seems to rather lucrative (and possibly 140 and 141).
+And if so, that seems to be bad news for the women, as occupation 102 seems more populated by men.
+On the other hand, this might help explain the high-end salary gap found above.
+Another possible piece of evidence in this direction is that the graph seems to say the men tend to have higher levels of education.

 To obtain a somehwat finer look, we can use another feature supplied by **plotly**, a form of *brushing*.
 Here we highlight the women's lines by